 Many people are fearful of making their own dough for pies and tarts, don’t be.
 This pate brisee (pie dough) recipe can all be done in a kitchen mixer, making it fast and easy for all.
 The classical French method of making a well in the flour and using a pasty scraper to incorporate the butter in, is not required and the end result is just as good.
 The key is to use good quality ingredients and don’t over mix it.
 During holiday season, this dough holds up well in the refrigerator and can be frozen if needed.
 There truly is no substitute for homemade dough and it will make any pie or tart remarkably better.

 Pate Brisee (Pie Dough)

 - 2 1/4 cup all-purpose flour

 - 1/4-1/2 cup cold water

-- Step 1 Put the flour, sugar and salt in the bowl of a kitchen mixer, such as a Cuisinart, fitted with a metal blade.
+- Step 1 Place the flour, sugar and salt in the bowl of a food processor, such as a Cuisinart, fitted with a metal blade attachment.
 Pulse on/off to incorporate.
 Add the butter and continue to pulse till the dough resembles coarse meal.
 With the machine running, slowly add the water in a steady stream.
 Pulse till the dough has just come together.
 Be careful not to over mix.

 - Step 2 With your hands form the dough into a round flat disk.
 Wrap in plastic wrap and refrigerate for at least 30 minutes.